ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: samp_clk_timebase_src

     Specifies the source of the sample clock timebase, which is the timebase used to control waveform sampling.
-The actual sample rate may be the timebase itself or a divided version of the timebase, depending on the  NISCOPE_ATTR_MIN_SAMPLE_RATE (for internal sources) or the NISCOPE_ATTR_SAMP_CLK_TIMEBASE_DIV (for external sources).
+The actual sample rate may be the timebase itself or a divided version of the timebase, depending on the  :py:data:`niscope.Session.min_sample_rate` (for internal sources) or the :py:data:`niscope.Session.samp_clk_timebase_div` (for external sources).

     The following table lists the characteristics of this property.